A Discussion With a Slip and Fall Lawyer: Understanding Kentucky Premises Liability Accidents

 - The property owner or manager negligently fails to reasonably maintain the premises.

 - The property owner or manager creates an unreasonable hazard, which causes a visitor to fall and be injured.

 - The property owner or manager knows about a danger, and that people will come onto the property, but fails to warn them about the danger, or takes no steps to prevent the visitors from being injured.

 If you’ve been injured from a fall, you deserve the compensation needed to pay your medical expenses and recover.
 The process isn’t always as easy as a simple request, however, and you may need the help of an experienced injury law team to assist you.

 Slip and Fall Statistics

-It is a misconception that serious slip and fall accidents are rare, and that slip and fall lawsuits are frivolous.
-Here are a few more facts about slip and fall accidents from the CDC:
+It is a misconception that serious slip and fall accidents are rare, and that these types of lawsuits are frivolous.
+Here are a few more facts about slip accidents from the CDC: